-Are New Boilers More Efficient
+Are New Boilers More Efficient?

-Are new boilers more efficient than my current boiler?
 Chances are yes.
 But that depends on a few things.
 If your boiler is an old-style heavyweight boiler.
 And you are replacing it with a modern condensing boiler.
-Your annual saving will be on average £652 a year (source: Sedbuk)
+Your annual saving will be on average £652 a year (source: Sedbuk).
+Heating and hot water can account for over half of what you spend on energy bills in a year, so having an efficient boiler can make a big difference.

 Which are the most efficient boilers?